augustfly/DOI4Archives/sections/titles.md

 Example :
 - Reference article:  ApJ (Draper Z.H, 2000), https://doi.org?10.1088/0004-637X/786/2/120

     "Disk-loss and disk-renewal phases in classical Be stars.
 II.
 Contrasting with stable and variable disks"
 - Dataset Title : VizieR, https://doi.org?
 10.26093/cds/vizier.17860120

     "Spectropolarimetric survey of classical Be stars"

 To make a good title is of course specific to the dataset, we dress here a non exhaustive list of relevant information that could be included in a title:

+**I don't know if it ies a good idea to explain what is a good title ?
-**I don't know if we could explain that by example?
-I give here some idea to create a good title - the list is clearly not exhausitv and must nbe updated**
+I give here some idea to create a good title - the list is clearly not exhaustiv and must be updated**
 - An observation dataset of a peculiar astronomical object must contains the object name in the title.
 - A study of a particular type of object must be in the title.
 - For observations, the wave band or the facility can complete the title